Skip to content

 DimensionCode reviewVerification

 Core questionIs this good code?
-Does it fit our system?Is this the change we asked for – and does it demonstrably work?
+Does it fit our system?What do the selected checks show against stated criteria?

 Reference pointReviewer's experience and memory of the context.Written intent: goal, boundaries, acceptance criteria.

-NatureJudgment – irreplaceably human.Comparison – systematic, largely automatable.
+NatureJudgment - irreplaceably human.Comparison - systematic where criteria and evidence permit.

 Failure mode when overloadedRubber-stamping - approval without scrutiny.Spec theater - documents nobody compares against.